Mathematical Structures in Computer Science

 - Unitar and Hilbert spaces, orthogonality, closed orthonormal systems and Fourier series.

-- Trees and spanning trees, a minimum spanning tree (the Kruskal's and Prim's algorithms), vertex and edge colouring.
+- Trees and spanning trees, minimal spanning trees (the Kruskal's and Prim's algorithms), vertex and edge colouring.

-- Directed graphs, directed Eulerian graphs, a minimum length path (Dijkstra's and Floyd-Warshall's algorithms).
+- Directed graphs, directed Eulerian graphs, networks, the critical path problem (Dijkstra's and Floyd-Warshall's algorithms).

 Middle-semester written test.